-- (b) More than twice the number of candidates to be elected [have filed for nomination for] to an office, the names of the candidates must appear on the ballot for [a] the primary city election.
-[Except as otherwise provided in subsection 4 of NRS 293C.175, those] Those candidates who receive the highest number of votes at [that] the primary city election, not to exceed twice the number to be elected, must be declared nominees for the office [.], and the names of those candidates must be placed on all ballots for the general city election. - 3.
-The provisions of this section supersede and preempt any conflicting provisions of a city charter regarding the omission or the placement of the names of candidates on ballots for any required primary city election or general city election, regardless of the date of the enactment or amendment of the conflicting provisions of the city charter. - Sec.
-85. NRS 293C.187 is hereby amended to read as follows: 293C.187 Not later than 30 days before the primary city election and the general city election, the city clerk shall cause to be published a notice of the election in a newspaper of general circulation in the city once a week for 2 successive weeks.
+- (b) More than twice the number of candidates to be elected thave filed for nomination for to an office, the names of the candidates must appear on the ballot for [a] the primary city election.
+[Except as otherwise provided in subsection 4 of NRS 293C.175, those Those candidates who receive the highest number of votes at [that] the primary city election, not to exceed twice the number to be elected, must be declared nominees for the office \boxminus , and the names of those candidates must be placed on all ballots for the general city election. - 3.
+The provisions of this section supersede and preempt any conflicting provisions of a city charter regarding the omission or the placement of the names of candidates on ballots for any required primary city election or general city election, regardless of the date of the enactment or amendment of the conflicting provisions of the city charter.

+- 293C.187 Not later than 30 days before the primary city election and the general city election, the city clerk shall cause to be published a notice of the election in a newspaper of general circulation in the city once a week for 2 successive weeks.
 If a newspaper of general circulation is not published in the city, the publication may be made in a newspaper of general circulation published within the county in which the city is located.
 If a newspaper of general circulation is not published in that county, the publication may be made in a newspaper of general circulation published in the nearest Nevada county.
-The notice must contain: - 1.
-The date of the election. - 2.
-The location of the polling places. - 3.
-The hours during which the polling places will be open for voting. - [4.
-The names of the candidates. - 5.
-A list of the offices to which the candidates seek nomination or election.] - Sec.
-86. NRS 293C.222 is hereby amended to read as follows: - 293C.222 1.
+The notice must contain: - The date of the election. - 2.
+The location of the polling places. - The hours during which the polling places will be open for voting. - 14.
+The names of the candidates. - A list of the offices to which the candidates seek nomination or election.]

+- 293C.222 1.
 The city clerk may appoint a pupil as a trainee for the position of election board officer.
 To qualify for such an appointment, the pupil must be: - (a) A United States citizen, a resident of Nevada and a resident of the city in which the pupil serves; - (b) Enrolled in high school; and - (c) At the time of service, at least 16 years of age. - 2.
-The city clerk may only appoint a pupil as a trainee if:
+The city clerk may only appoint a pupil as a trainee if: - (a) The pupil is appointed without party affiliation; - (b) The city clerk sends the pupil a certificate stating the date and hours that the pupil will act as a trainee; - (c) At least 20 days before the election in which the pupil will act as a trainee, the principal of the high school or the assigned school counselor of the pupil receives the city clerk's certificate and a written request signed by the pupil's parent or guardian to be excused from school for the time specified in the certificate: